Ready to start trading? Open an account in minutes

 3. Take profit or stop loss was set too close to your order price

 The third reason your order likely did not trigger is because your take profit or stop loss was set too close to your order price.
 A valid take profit and stop loss must be placed farther away than the current spread on the financial instrument that you are trading.
 As spread is dynamic and can increase during news events or volatile market hours, we recommend your take profit and stop loss to always be set at a range farther away than the maximum spread for any instrument.
-Review our recent OANDA spreads to determine your take profit and stop loss levels.
+Review our historical OANDA spreads to determine your take profit and stop loss levels.
 Be sure to click on 'Maximum', located on the top-right corner of the spread chart (please see below).

 How do I contact OANDA to look into a trade or order?